 The sanitary measures adopted by Air Tahiti Nui and the airports actively contribute to limiting the spread of the virus.
 The specific measures to maintain physical distance in all waiting areas must be respected and include ground markings and signage.
 The contactless check-in counters are also designed to limit the risks.

 Following the decision of the authorities from the United States of America and France to lift the facemask requirement on international flights to and from their respective territory, we can inform you that effective 16 May 2022, the mandatory facemask requirement on flights operated by Air Tahiti Nui is no longer applicable on flights between Papeete, Los Angeles and Paris.

-The wearing of single-use surgical facemask continues to be a mandatory requirement for all passengers aged 12 and over, on board all our flights to and from Auckland, New Zealand.
+From 11:59pm (NZT) 12 September 2022, the wearing of a single-use surgical facemask will no longer be mandatory on board our flights to and from Auckland, New Zealand.

 We remind you that each country and state will define its own rules for wearing facemasks in their airports, on public transport and in public places.
 You may be required to wear a facemask upon arrival at the airport, depending on local health measures and legal requirements.
 We recommend that you check with the official websites before your departure to establish the conditions for your country of departure, destination and transit

 Air Tahiti Nui provides customers with a health kit including 2 surgical masks, a bottle of hydroalcoholic gel and disinfectant wipes.

 To ensure proper hygiene in airports, hydroalcoholic gel dispensers are also available throughout your journey.

 Cleaning and disinfection measures